tensorflow/tfjs-website/source/tutorials/core-concepts.md

 <br />

-You can also use a high level API `tf.model` to construct a model out of _layers_, which are a a popular abstraction in deep learning.
+You can also use the high level API `tf.model` to construct a model out of _layers_, which are a a popular abstraction in deep learning.
 Below we construct a `tf.sequential` model.

 ```js